 Learners will listen to a variety of music in the Unit and will develop discriminatory awareness of a related range of music and stylistic concepts.
-Knowledge of these concepts underpins the study and exploration of music in the National 3 Music Course.
+Knowledge of these concepts underpins the study and exploration of music across the Course.

-The concepts used to develop learners' understanding of music in the Unit/Course are categorised under the following headings:
+The concepts used to develop learners' understanding of music are categorised under the following headings: